v-shi/v-shi.github.io/README.md

 # v-shi.github.io
-capstone project component
+for capstone

-memory game using html + javascript + css
+memory game (with audio clips instead of images) using html + javascript + css

 references used:
 https://youtu.be/xWdkt6KSirw?si=qw72pexwLRXqovPt,